Surgeon24/UPorto_Event/ER/er.md

 Users are separated into groups with different permissions, including:
 Visitors, who are allowed to browse and explore the events;
 Authenticated Users, who are allowed to create events as well and add comments and create their personal profile;
 Administrators who concern themselves with moderating the events and comment sections, detecting/blocking inappropriate behavior.
+Authenticated Users can create polls in order to get feedback on their events;
 All users can browse, view, search and explore events not only by name, but also by venue, organizer or #tags.
+Users are receiving notifications/reminders of the upcoming event they were registered to.

  The service is claimed to be portable and have responsive design, i.e. to be able to execute on multiple OS and different devices, properly (Android, IOS, Windows, Linux).
-It was announced that the developers are intending to add a chatbot to assist clients.

 Join us!

 ## A2: Actors and User stories

-Artifact 2 presents the relation between actors and their user stories, which are going to help in the development.
+The current artifact consists of the definition of the actors and their user stories, providing convenient documentation of the project’s requirements.

 ### 1. Actors